zubayr1/oli/readme.md

 ## doBusiness
 The doBusiness method takes the retrieved department based on bookingId and do 2 things:
 1. Creates an Hierarchy of the departments.
-2. For the given department, gives an statistical analysis of how many bookings are based on this department.
+2. For the given department, gives an statistical analysis (in percentage) of how many bookings are based on this department.

-For example, this is one output for doBusiness:
+For example, this is one output for doBusiness for department "warm123 dept":

 [
     25,